TWST FINAL DEADLINE FRIDAY: RO - GuruFocus.com

-WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Twist Bioscience Corporation (NASDAQ: TWST) between December 13, 2019 and November 14, 2022, both dates inclusive (the "Class Period"), of the important February 10, 2023 lead plaintiff deadline.
+NEW YORK, Feb.
+08, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Twist Bioscience Corporation ( TWST) between December 13, 2019 and November 14, 2022, both dates inclusive (the “Class Period”), of the important February 10, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased Twist securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.